P-Moseley/FindMe/README.md

 # FindMe
+FindMe is a small Java application I made for a University project.
+The idea is to streamline the process of transferring personal files from a Windows PC to a Linux PC via USB stick.

+Can also find files that contain or match a user given name.
+User can define the search starting point.
+By default it is C:\\

 PREREQUISITES
 To run FindMe you will require Java installed on your machine.
 To install Java follow this link: https://java.com/en/